-Base cabinets are lower cabinets that are mounted on the floor.
+Base cabinets are mounted on the floor.
 They hold the countertop and the sink.
 IKEA base cabinets are 30 inches high and 24.75 inches deep.
-In addition, adding legs and a countertop brings the height up to 36 inches, which is the standard height for most kitchen base cabinets.
+After adding legs and a countertop, they reach 36 inches, which is the standard countertop height for U.S. Kitchens.

 A complete IKEA base cabinet consists of the cabinet box, drawers and drawer fronts, and inner drawers and fronts.
 Drawer organizers are optional.

 Wall cabinets are mounted on the wall and are attached to the studs.
 They hold plates and food items.
 Wall cabinets are usually mounted 20 inches above the base cabinets.
-Most of IKEA’s wall cabinets are 15 inches deep.
-A few of IKEA’s wall cabinets are 24 inches deep.
+Most IKEA wall cabinets are 15 inches deep with a few measuring 24 inches deep.
 These wall cabinets are typically mounted over refrigerators.

 A complete IKEA wall cabinet consists of the cabinet box, doors, hinges, and shelves.
 Shelf inserts are optional.

 High cabinets are mounted on the floor.
 They are intended for pantry items or small appliances.
-IKEA’s high cabinets are narrow—15 to 30 inches wide.
-Twenty-four inches is the most common width for IKEA’s high cabinets.
-High cabinets are either 80 inches or 90 inches high.
+They are narrow—15 to 30 inches wide, with 24 inches being most common.
+High cabinets are either 80 inches or 90 inches tall.